Slashed salaries: Walker to Yankees, Lynn starts with Twins | New Country 923

 RED SOX 6, BLUE JAYS 4

 Sandy Leon hit two home runs for Boston.
-Blake Swihart also connected and is batting .371 this year.
+Blake Swihart also connected and is batting .371.
 Toronto starter J.A.
 Happ worked into the fifth inning.
 Blue Jays reliever Tyler Clippard had a solid inning, striking out two of the three batters he faced.
 Kevin Pillar got three hits and is batting .520.

 BREWERS 7, DODGERS 6